 Missouri Magazine: What are your favorite activities?

 John Thompson: Boating, jet ski, cruising on the lake.

 Missouri Magazine: Where can someone find you when you are not at work?

 John Thompson: On the water cruising.
 Or Traveling.

 Missouri Magazine: What do you consider your greatest professional achievement?

 John Thompson: My greatest professional achievement is leading a roofing team to multi million dollars in revenue.
-I also learned how to fly planes recently and have incorporated that into my roofing business.
-We sometimes fly private to training seminars and business meetings.
+I also learned how to fly air planes recently.

 Missouri Magazine: Do you have a favorite local charity?

 John Thompson: Yes, I donate airplanes and flight time to patients that need to get to their doctors’ appointment across the country through Angel Flight Air Support headquartered in Camdenton Missouri.
 I fly these patients with John York, the local flight instructor in Camdenton, Missouri.
 This is by far my favorite and most rewarding thing I do.